Providing a first-class pet emergency service: how your fees are spent

 Anti-venom, which is used to treat adder bites in dogs, is a good example.
 It’s held in case of emergencies and has been used to treat countless dogs with severe bites, but it has a use-by date and isn’t always needed, meaning it must be discarded.
 This is also one of the most expensive drugs to purchase, with one dose costing more than £280.

-For example, a vast chunk of our profits last year were reinvested in the upgrade and extension of our pet emergency hospital in Glasgow, which treated more than 8000 pets in 2018 but was working at capacity.
+For example, a vast chunk of our profits two years ago were reinvested in the upgrade and extension of our pet emergency hospital in Glasgow, which previously treated up to 10,000 pets a year but was working at capacity.

 To be sustainable, every business must generate a profit in order to re-invest in growth and diversification and to ensure we’re around for years to come.
 As I said, Vets Now was set up by a vet who was determined to provide an essential, emergency service that benefited both pets and the veterinary teams who care for them.